david0154/Arya/README.md

 Installation fails: Ensure required tools like curl, git, and bash are installed.

-Cannot run .aya files: Verify Arya is installed and available in your PATH.
+Cannot run .aya files: Verify that Arya is installed and available in your system PATH.